 The Unintelligible: Apparently, Plank actually does speak to Johnny.
 In "Rent-a-Ed", he actually tells Johnny how Eddy gutted his sink, even though Johnny wasn't even there at the time.

 Jimmy seems to hear Plank sometimes.
 When Plank got the lobster, it would make sense to assume Jimmy heard him.
 There is also an episode when Jimmy took Plank in when Johny and Plank supposedly had a fight.
 Jimmy seemed to hear him then.
 Plus I think there was one episode where Ed claimed to hear him and another where Eddy convinced Johny that Plank said something that he didn't.
+Additionally, in Every Which Way but Ed, Eddy painted himself to look like Plank and verbally responded to several things Johnny said with phrases like "You said it pal", and accidentally swallows Johnny's head trying to get Johnny's jawbreaker, and Johnny doesn't even bat an eye, seemingly believing it is Plank who's just acting a bit strange.

 May, Marie, and Lee, a trio of crazy sisters who live in the local trailer park and the main antagonists of the show.
 Each of them has a crush on one of the Eds, and the Kankers enjoy tormenting them and the other neighborhood kids.